B1nus/minitron/README.md

 If you're using the rtl8188eu wifi adapter you should follow [these instruction](#rtl8188eu) to get wifi working.

 ## Installing Klipper
-To install third party firmware you need to put your printer int DFU mode.
+To install third party firmware you need to put your printer into DFU mode.
 Do this by following [the official instructions](https://help.prusa3d.com/article/flashing-custom-firmware-mini_14).
 Basically you need to cut the appendix and then short circuit two pins at the same time as switching on the printer.
 The screen should be completely white if done correctly.
 Connect the printer to your Raspberry Pi and proceed with these commands:

 First run `$ cd ~/klipper`
 Then `$ make menuconfig` and choose: